-Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
+Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering eash or another financial asset.
 The Company has an established liquidity risk management framework for managing its short term, medium term and long term funding and liquidity management requirements.
 The Company's exposure to liquidity risk arises primarily from mismatches of the maturities of financial assets and liabilities.
-The Company manages the liquidity risk by maintaining adequate funds in cash and cash equivalents.
-The Company also has adequate credit facilities agreed with banks to ensure that there is sufficient cash to meet all its normal operating commitments in a timely and cost-effective manner.
+The Company manages the liquidity risk by manutaining adequate funds in eash and eash equivalents.
+The Company also has adequate credit facilities agreed with banks to ensure that there is sufficient eash to meet all its normal operating commitments in a timely and cost-effective manner.